BionicCode/BionicCode.Net/README.md

 ----
 ### `EventAggregator`
 Dynamic implementation of the EventAggregator design pattern.
-Listen to events broadcasted by a specific type or by a specific event.
+Listen to events broadcasted by a specific type or by a specific event or by matching event handler signature.
+Allows to listen to an event without the need to reference the source instance.

 #### Example
 ##### Aggregate events